suleymanlaarabidev/use-adb/README.md

 file = local path of the file to send devices = object of the device to which it send the file to = device folder path to send the file to

+## pull

+:pull: get targeted device file in local storage

+(file, devices, to)
+file = targeted path of the file to get devices = object of the device to which it send the file